 ONGOING RESEARCH

-Local Community Solidarity and Stress During Crisis
+Local Community Identification and Stress During Crisis

 Belonging to and trusting in resilient groups helps us cope with crises such as natural disasters or global pandemics.
 COVID-19 presented a unique challenge in that the best ways for us to combat the virus — social distancing and masking — make it hard to cultivate this belongingness.
 In a series of longitudinal surveys, we examined how social identification with local communities was related to stress during the first months of the COVID-19 pandemic.